PR To Construct Rail Line Connecting Thar Coal Mines To Port Qasim - UrduPoint

 “The department has already awarded the contract which will schedule to complete by October 2025,” an official in the Ministry of Railways told APP.

-He said that the aim for bolstering the nation’s bulk transportation capabilities, aligns with broader economic growth objectives and facilitate coal transportation across the country.
+He said, "The aim for bolstering the nation’s bulk transportation capabilities, aligns with broader economic growth objectives and facilitate coal transportation across the country."

 \395